 What if I have children under the age of 10?

 Because one of our top priorities is safety, GRRoW is very careful about the dogs we place into families with young children.
-Goldens who have not been exposed to children and/or have had limited child exposure, will not be placed into homes with young children.

-Where are your foster dogs?

-### Current

-What if I have children under the age of 10?

-Because one of our top priorities is safety, GRRoW is very careful about the dogs we place into families with young children.
 Children living in the adoptive home, full or part time, must be at least eight years old.

 Where are your foster dogs?